 Be OK with a lower power output

-But whatever the real reason is, it’s best if you go into indoor training knowing you should expect lower power output than you are used to from the road.
-You can even do some threshold testing to see what power difference to expect.
-It’s a good idea to test your indoor power maybe every 2-3 weeks in the beginning to better adjust your training plan to your real watt numbers.
+But whatever the real reason is, it’s best if you go into indoor training knowing you should expect a lower power output than you are used to from the road.
+You can even do some threshold power testing to see what difference to expect.
+It’s a good idea to test your indoor power every 2-3 weeks in the beginning to better adjust your training plan to your real watt numbers.